Scenic Trains Switzerland

-The Palm Express is a Postal bus route connecting famous St. Moritz on a spectacular route with Lugano in southern Switzerland.
-Travelers will pass different landscapes including the Maloya Pass, various lakes and through one of Switzerland’s most beautiful valleys, the Val Bregalia.
-There is one bus daily on this seasonal product which is covered by your Swiss Pass and requires a prior seat reservation.
+The Palm Express is an impressive Postal bus route connecting famous St. Moritz with Lugano in southern Switzerland.
+Travelers pass different landscapes including the Maloja Pass, various lakes and through one of Switzerland’s most beautiful valleys, the Val Bregalia.

-The Voralpen Express (or Pre-Alpine Express) takes travelers from Central Switzerland to Lake Constance.
+The Voralpen Express (or Pre-Alpine Express) takes travelers from Central Switzerland to Lake Constance and vice versa.
 The trip from Lucerne via Arth-Goldau and St. Gallen to Romanshorn takes about 3 hours.
 It is not the fastest way to travel between these two Swiss regions, but very rewarding for tourists with views of foothills to the Alps in the Appenzellerland and Toggenburg.

 The Lötschberger RegioExpress is a train from Switzerland’s capital Berne to Brig on the old rails from before the Lötschberg base tunnel.
-It is a nice alternative to the new tunnel, but the train journey takes significantly more time.
+It is a nice alternative to the new tunnel, even though the train journey takes significantly longer.
 However, you will be rewarded with many sights on this picturesque route.
-It includes an older, 9-mile long tunnel from Kandersteg to Goppenstein.

 The Centovalli Railway connects Locarno with Domodossola in Italy.
 Centovalli means “A thousand valleys” and offers pristine views of valleys with gushing waterfalls, vineyards, and chestnut trees growing on the foot of the mountains.
 This scenic train through the Centovalli Valley is a meter-gauge train and does not require a seat reservation.
-Only a few trains per day are circulating.
 In Domodossola travelers connect with trains to either Brig or Milan.